NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/what_is_pyrecodes.rst.txt

     .. figure:: ../figures/17WCEE_LoR_LossCurves_CIS_1.png
         :target: https://www.research-collection.ethz.ch/handle/20.500.11850/463549

-        Conduct probabilistic seismic resilience assessment of a virtual community and obtaining risk-based resilience metrics.
+        Conduct probabilistic seismic resilience assessment of a virtual community and obtain risk-based resilience metrics.

         Figure shows probabilistic resilience assessment results as the mean annual rate of exceeding a certain value of a Lack of Resilience (LoR) - the unmet demand for a resource, here electric power, during the resilience assessment period.